 No extensions can be granted.

 Apply for a competency card as soon as possible and then wait for its arrival.
 You can't work past the validity date on your interim certificate without your competency card.

 Can I update my address details over the phone or do I have to complete a Form?

-You need to complete the Change of details form (CC0400) and send it to OLGR.
+If you already have a competency card you need to complete the Change of details form (CC0400) and send it to OLGR.

 What fines can I be charged with relating to competency training?